5 Inspiring Outdoors Makeovers Recently Completed in Dublin with Natural Paving Slabs

 Accompanying the neat, bright turf and darker pebble path of this back garden is our Indian Kota Green Limestone which – thanks to its delicately grey-green hue – shines radiantly in the sun, and lifts the darker tones of the grass, shed, and walls around it.

 Here, the limestone slabs have been measured and installed in order to create a versatile patio area by the garden shed, perfect for BBQs, friend and family gatherings, or a spot of gardening work (see the flower bed in the corner).

 And finally, let’s bask in the glorious warmth of our Camel Dust Sandstone’s reds, golds, greys, and oranges.
 Here, this Dublin garden has been made over to create a patio area that will stay dry and slip-resistant year round; constructed alongside a drainage system, and laid along the severe angle of the garden’s back wall.

 The choice to use this sandstone was an inspired one, when we view the similar hue of the garden wall, and the nicely contrasting darkness of the benches and table.
 What a perfect way to ensure you’ve got an attractive, year-round space for BBQs and outdoor dining (or just a quiet drink in the sun, whilst the kids are at school!)

 Cal Bannerman is a freelance writer, editor, podcaster and voice actor from the Scottish Borders.
-They run the storytelling podcast “Stories from the Hearth”, and live in a wee Glasgow flat with their partner and cat.
+He runs the storytelling podcast "Stories from the Hearth" and lives in a wee Glasgow Flat with his partner and their cat".